TNTurnerLab/ACES/README.md

 3. Configure all file pathways in file [config](#config_file).json.
 This file can be located in VGP SnakeFile Pipeline.

     * Reference FILES GUIDE: [config](#config_file).json
+        * genomesdb: currently defaulted to VGP_AND_ENSEMBL_TOGETHER.txt, unless user wants to change it, this file will run all VGP and Ensembl genomes agaist users query sequence.
+        * query: Pathway to this file does not have to change if user puts their input file inside the pre-generated folder, USER query Files.
+When editing this portion of the config, please only input the filename after the last /.
+User does not need to edit path unless they did not place their input file in provided folder.
+        * dbs: Dp not edit this path
+        * tH: Defualt is set to 0.001.
+User may change if desired.

 4. Open file **_config.json_**, and fill in value for "[tH](#tH)"